-The low-down: At this minimalist bakery and grocery store, vegan food is their passion.
-There is no shortage of sweets, condiments and hearty meals that are dairy- and egg-free so you can find something to munch on morning, noon and night.
+The low-down: Vegan food is a passion at this minimalist bakery and grocery store.
+There is no shortage of dairy- and egg-free sweets, condiments and hearty meals, so you can find something to munch on morning, noon and night.

 Prices: $2.50 to $4.50 each

-What to order: Their vegan chocolate croissant ($3.25) for the flavours of Paris right in the 6ix
+What to order: The vegan chocolate croissant ($3.25) for the flavours of Paris right in the Six

 The low-down: With a scalloped awning, pops of sage green and baristas decked out in bow ties, this all-natural organic bakery boasts serious old-school vibes.
 Pop in for a sweet (and healthy) treat that is dairy-, egg- and refined sugar-free.